-One man who has argued with keen logic and clarity against the politically-driven myth that atmospheric carbon dioxide is a threat to the environment is Lord Christopher Monckton, the Third Viscount of Brenchley, as he styles himself.
+One man who has argued with keen logic and clarity against the politically-driven myth of anthropogenic global warming is Lord Christopher Monckton, the Third Viscount of Brenchley, as he styles himself.
 Monckton is a brilliant polymath – his main expertise lying in mathematics – who became a political adviser in the Thatcher government in the UK in the 80s.
 He is a superb debater and an audacious campaigner, once parachuting into a climate conference in Durban, South Africa, after being barred from attending.
-With worldwide press garnered by the stunt, the organizers could no longer shut him up.
+With worldwide press garnered by the stunt, the organisers could no longer shut him up.

 He then tries to shut down the discussion by insisting on being shown multiple scientific studies written by relevantly qualified scientists and published in peer-reviewed journals ‘of respectability’ before he will say another word on the subject.
 When Eisen tries to interject that he has one such paper, Monckton snaps back ‘Not enough’, and, without breaking stride, issues an ultimatum: ‘Either you produce the papers, or I’m not going further on this subject.
 We now move on to something else.’

 Monckton’s startling abandonment of anything resembling detached scientific curiosity on this issue, his irascibility and immediate recourse to the appeal to ignorance and the conspiracy-theory cliché reminds me of Noam Chomsky’s bizarre performance when asked about 9/11.